MarkJohnstoneGitHub/VBA-Library/scr/DataTypes/README.md

 Examples of use

-Also working on UInt32 class and unsigned 64-bit integers which will be posted soon.
+Also working on UInt32 and UInt64 classes for unsigned integer objects which will be posted soon.